 Credit: Atomos

 The Atomos Ninja V is the best external camera screen and recorder to buy today.
-It’s been around for a while, and its ability to capture 4K ProRes Raw video and adoption by so many camera makers has made it practically the standard external monitor for many mirrorless cameras.
+It’s been around for a while and has become practically the standard external monitor for many mirrorless cameras – its ability to capture 4K ProRes Raw video has seen it adopted by many camera makers.
 It’s also opened up the potential for raw capture with cameras that don’t support it internally; though some models may require a firmware update.

 Given its capabilities, the Ninja V is great value, and many videographers will need look no further.
 SSD storage is not included, however, and Atomos’s own storage media is expensive – though there are cheaper third-party solutions.